Escape-Technologies/docs/docs/05-vulnerabilities/http/cors.md

 ## Remediation

-Configure the 'Access-Control-Allow-Origin' HTTP header to a more restrictive set of domains, or remove all CORS headers entirely, to allow the web browser to enforce the Same Origin Policy (SOP) in a more restrictive manner.
+Configure the `Access-Control-Allow-Origin` HTTP header to a more restrictive set of domains, or remove all CORS headers entirely, to allow the web browser to enforce the Same Origin Policy (SOP) in a more restrictive manner.

 If your API is public and used in websites you don't control yourself, you want to allow any request origin and you can safely ignore this alert.